entropia/tip-toi-reveng/README.md

     GME modification commands:
-      set-language             sets the language field of an GME file
+      set-language             sets the language field of an GME file set-product-id           changes the product id an GME file

     GME analysis commands:
       info                     Print general information about a GME file